ErikHuuskonen/University_of_Helsinki_WEB_APP_1/README.md

 https://videototext.onrender.com/
 ```
 Due to the application operating under a free license, video conversion functionality is not available through the web server.
 This setup is intended for navigating the website and evaluating/testing functionalities other than video-to-text conversion.
 To convert your videos into text, please follow the local execution method described earlier in this document.

-This revised text provides a clearer and more direct explanation, emphasizing the limitations imposed by the free license but still offering clear guidance on how users can utilize the video-to-text conversion feature locally.